Ask AI

 Surgical interventions

-Indications for surgery: as per DGN 2023 guidelines, Perform rapid surgery to clear the infectious focus in patients with a parameningeal focus of inflammation (such as sinusitis, mastoiditis) detected clinically (such as otitis media) or on CT as a possible cause of bacterial meningitis.
+Indications for surgery: as per DGN 2023 guidelines, perform rapid surgery to clear the infectious focus in patients with a parameningeal focus of inflammation (such as sinusitis, mastoiditis) detected clinically (such as otitis media) or on CT as a possible cause of bacterial meningitis.

 B